cyberark/conjur/CONTRIBUTING.md

 ```

 For most development work, the account will be `cucumber`, which is created when the development environment starts.
 The policy path must be inside the `cyberark/conjur` project folder, and referenced from the project root.

+### Updating the API

+Are you planning a change to the Conjur API?
+This could involve adding a new endpoint, extending an
+existing endpoint, or changing the response of an existing endpoint. **When you make changes to
+the Conjur API, you must also update the [Conjur OpenAPI Spec](https://github.com/cyberark/conjur-openapi-spec).**

+To prepare to make a change to the Conjur API, follow the process below:

+1. Clone the [OpenAPI spec project](https://github.com/cyberark/conjur-openapi-spec) and create a branch.
+1. Update the spec with your planned API changes and create a draft pull request; make sure it references
+   the Conjur issue you are working on.
+Note: it is expected that the automated tests in your spec branch
+   will fail, because they are running against the `conjur:edge` image which hasn't been updated with your API changes yet.
+1. Return to your clone of the Conjur project, and make your planned changes to the Conjur API following the standard branch / review / merge workflow.
+1. Once your Conjur changes have been merged and the new `conjur:edge` image has been published, rerun the
+   automation in your OpenAPI pull request to ensure that the spec is consistent with your API changes.
+Have
+   your spec PR reviewed and merged as usual.

 ## Testing